ucla-data-archive/library-python/_episodes/02-index-slice-subset.md

 >     - How are the two commands different?
 {: .challenge}

+### Recap

+* `loc` works on labels in the index.
+* `iloc` works on the positions in the index (so it only takes integers).

+Not covered but also available

+* `ix` usually tries to behave like loc but falls back to behaving like iloc if the label is not in the index.

 ## Subsetting Data Using Criteria

 We can also select a subset of our data using criteria.
 For example, we can